-The Beloved Disciple holds keys to the Eternal Gospel which fulfil the temporal Gospel when intuition in a glass darkly breaks forth into vision of glory face to face.
-The light of glory is undivided from the unveiled face of glory, utterly free of all dualistic separations whether spatial or temporal.
+The Beloved Disciple, whose identity was deliberately hidden, holds keys to the Eternal Gospel which fulfil the temporal Gospel when intuition in a glass darkly breaks forth into vision of glory face to face.
+The light of glory is undivided from the unveiled face of glory, utterly free of all dualistic separations, whether spatial or temporal.
 Wisdom sees glory face to face in glorification, and so spontaneously bears witness to the Eternal Gospel.
-It is the Beloved’s uncreated creative love, unveiled in the Beloved Disciple, which breaks through confusion and leaps over separation.
-It is her wisdom that recognises him in the Garden and bears witness to the glory of his resurrection.
-There is no end to her transmission of glory at the heart of Orthodox right-glorification, her Apostolic witness to holy oneness that lives in accordance with Catholic wholeness.
-The transmission of glory is the Migdala’s wisdom function in God’s Kingdom of Light, and as Beloved Disciple, she mediates this wisdom of the Holy Spirit in her unveiling of divine beauty in the Holy of Holies.
+It is the Beloved’s uncreated creative love, unveiled to the Beloved Disciple, which breaks through confusion and leaps over separation.
+It was wisdom that recognised him in the Garden and bore witness to the glory of his resurrection.
+There is no end to the transmission of glory at the heart of Orthodox right-glorification, no end to the Apostolic witness to holy Oneness that lives in accordance with Catholic wholeness.
+The transmission of glory was the Migdala’s hidden wisdom function in God’s Kingdom of Light, and if the Gospel of Philip is right, she was Christ’s Beloved Disciple and co-companion, who mediated the union of wisdom and glory, in the Holy Spirit’s unveiling of divine beauty in the Holiest of Holies, hidden at the heart of the Holy of Holies.